UniMath/agda-unimath/src/synthetic-homotopy-theory/sphere-prespectrum.lagda.md

-adjoint to the identity map, it is not in general a [spectrum](synthetic-homotopy-theory.spectra.md), as the transposing map of the [loop-suspension adjunction](synthetic-homotopy-theory.universal-property-suspensions-of-pointed-types.md) does not in general send [equivalences](foundation-core.equivalences.md) to equivalences.
+adjoint to the identity map, it is not in general a [spectrum](synthetic-homotopy-theory.spectra.md), as the transposing map of the [loop-suspension adjunction](synthetic-homotopy-theory.universal-property-suspensions-of-pointed-types.md) does not generally send [equivalences](foundation-core.equivalences.md) to equivalences.

 ## Definition